ricbencar/wave-wind-data/README.md

-# ECMWF ERA5 Wave & Wind Hindcast Data Downloader
+# Wave & Wind Hindcast Data Downloader

 This repository contains a Python script to download and process **ERA5 reanalysis data** using the **Climate Data Store (CDS) API** provided by ECMWF.
 The script: